ShanEllis/pythonbook/_sources/content/intro.md

 ## Authors

 This book has been a collaborative effort over time.
 Text included has been written by Shannon Ellis, Thomas Donoghue, and Karan Narula.
-Videos feature both Shannon Ellis and Jason Fleishcer, and were produced/edited by Neha Pearce.
+Videos feature both Shannon Ellis and Jason Fleischer, and were produced/edited by Neha Pearce.
 Animation GIFs are by Keshav Tiwari.

 ## Textbook Feedback